 1 1/2 tablespoons peppercorns

-1/2 – 1tsp cayenne (depending on how spicy you like)
+1/2 – 1 teaspoon cayenne (depending on how spicy you like)

 Continue to heat and stir gently until the mixture is quite hot but not burnt.
 Pour into a dry blender or food processor, or use a mortar and pestle.
 Grind into a fine powder.
-Pour into a clean, dry jar, seal, and let it cool before using.
+Cool completely.
+Pour into a clean, dry jar, seal.

 - Calories: 435

 - Protein: 9.5 g